UNIFIED COMMUNICATIONS FOR FIRST RESPONDERS

 to rapidly guide responses if it turns into a chase.”

-Perfect for team communications during law enforcement activities, IGAN places eyes-on-sight, which allows remote participants to view and participate as if on-scene.
+Perfect for team communications during law enforcement activities, IGAN places eyes-on-site, which allows remote participants to view and participate as if on-scene.
 These advantages include sharing drone video, providing first-on-scene video/audio from an incident, video from K9, observing surveillance activity, private voice communications, or inter-departmental communications.